 The Health and Safety (Safety Signs and Signals) Regulations 1996 require employers to provide and maintain safety signs where there is significant risk to health and safety that has not been avoided or controlled by other means (e.g. safe systems of work) provided that the use of a sign can help reduce the risk.
-All workplaces and activities where people are employed are covered (with exceptions relating to the transport and supply & marketing of dangerous substances, products and equipment).
 They also require, where necessary, the use of road traffic signs in workplaces to regulate road traffic.
 Employers must also ensure that all employees receive appropriate information, instruction and training regarding safety signs.
 Although most signs are self-explanatory, some employees (particularly young or new workers) may be unfamiliar with the signs used.

-A safety and/or health sign is ‘information or instruction about health and safety at work on a signboard, a colour, an illuminated sign or acoustic signal, a verbal communication or hand signal.’
-These terms are all detailed in guidance to the regulations.
+A safety and/or health sign is defined as ‘information or instruction about health and safety at work on a signboard, a colour, an illuminated sign or acoustic signal, a verbal communication or hand signal.’

 Barrier tape can be used where the marking of dangerous locations is deemed necessary (e.g. highlighting the edge of a raised platform or area or restricted heights).
 They can be used internally or externally to help alert people of a hazard or danger.

 Large elements of the British Standard BS5499 symbols have now been changed.
 The new symbols based on the international standard ISO 7010 have been introduced.
 The basic principles of understanding safety symbols have remained the same i.e. colour and shape of out line symbol but some of the icons/symbols have changed.